wearereasonablepeople/ApiConnector/README.md

 ## Mocking Requests
 The most powerfull feature of this framework is that it is really easy to mock requests for the purpose of `Unit Testing` without running any external processes and changing any code base.

 The reason why `ApiConnection<Provider: DataRequestType>` is generic is to allow plugging in mock `Connection Provider`.
-As we saw above, for the real requests we would use `URLSessionDataTask.DataRequest` as a `Provider` for `ApiConnection`.
-URLSessionDataTask would make the real requests to the real servers.
+As we saw above, for the real requests we would use `URLSessionDataTask` as a `Provider` for `ApiConnection`.
+URLSessftaTask would make the real requests to the real servers.

 For `Unit Test` requests, we can use provided by the Framework `TestConnector` provider type.
 The only thing it does, is asks you for `Response` for the given `Request` and returns it to the `APIConnectionType`.